elmahio/documentation/docs/logging-to-elmah-io-from-log4net.md

 </log4net>
 ```

 That’s it! log4net is now configured and log messages to elmah.io.
-Remember to replace `API_KEY`([Where is my API key?](https://docs.elmah.io/where-is-my-api-key/)) and `LOG_ID` with your actual log Id.
+Remember to replace `API_KEY`([Where is my API key?](https://docs.elmah.io/where-is-my-api-key/)) and `LOG_ID` ([Where is my log ID?](https://docs.elmah.io/where-is-my-log-id/)) with your actual log Id.
 To start logging, write your usual log4net log statements:

 ```csharp
 var log = log4net.LogManager.GetLogger(typeof(HomeController));